fullmetalbrackets/website/content/articles/using-prismjs-in-a-nuxt-static-site.md

 export default Prism
 ```

-This particular file will import Prism, import the Okaida theme (which comes included in Prism), and also import what I consider some essential plugins for it.
+This particular file will import Prism, import the Okaidia theme (which comes included in Prism), and also import what I consider some essential plugins for it.
 Add or remove any to your liking.

 ### Import Prism to \_slug.vue